AutoViML/Auto_ViML/README.md

 print(dfmod.shape)<br>
 </code></pre>
 </ol>
-Auto_ViML is built using Scikit-Learn, Numpy, Pandas and Matplotlib.
-It should run on any Python 2 or Python 3 Anaconda installations.
-You won't have to import any special Libraries other than "Imbalanced-Learn", "CatBoost", and "featuretools" library.
-We use "SHAP" library for interpretability. <br>But if you don't have these Auto_ViML will install those for you automatically.
+Auto_ViML is built using scikit-learn, Nnumpy, pandas and matplotlib.
+It should run on most Python 3 Anaconda installations.
+You won't have to import any special libraries other than "XGBoost", "Imbalanced-Learn", "CatBoost", and "featuretools" library.
+We use "SHAP" library for interpretability. <br>But if you don't have these libraries, Auto_ViML will install those for you automatically.

 ## Install